Aetos-arch/CTF-Writeup/Forensics/FCSC Forensics Challenge.md

 0x193a0800034: cmp rcx, 0xf70
 0x193a080003b: jbe 0x193a0800046
 ```
-To find the parent and child processes of PID 6424 (VBoxTray.exe), I use the following command:
+To find the parent and child processes of PID 6424 (VBoxTray.exe), I used the following command:
 ```bash
 python3 vol.py -f fcsc.dmp
 windows.pstree.PsTree --pid=5540 >